jjgoings/new-haven-major-crimes/README.md

    The "unclean" data is the processed using OpenRefine, and geo-tagged according to the street location.
    The final, cleaned and geotagged data is in `crime_data_clean.csv`.
 3. `explore_data` has some scripts to look at trends in the data (work in progress).
-4. `crime_map` contains a script to plot the crime data n New Haven and filter by date.
+4. `crime_map` contains a script to plot the crime data in New Haven and filter by date.